Kovah/blog.kovah.de/content/en/2020/list-of-my-rss-feeds/index.md

 ---
-title: A List of all my favourite RSS Feeds
+title: A List of all my favorite RSS Feeds
-description: Inspired by a Tweet of David McKay, I decided to put together a list of my favourite blogs and magazines, consumable via RSS feeds.
+description: Inspired by a Tweet of David McKay, I decided to put together a list of my favorite blogs and magazines, consumable via RSS feeds.

 author: Kevin Woblick
 date: 2020-05-10T23:13:25+02:00